NTIA/itm/CONTRIBUTING.md

 The provided `CMakeLists.txt` and `CMakePresets.json` files aim to be flexible for development from the platform of your choosing.
 The approach taken is to make few assumptions about your toolchain to implicitly enable cross-platform and multi-environment development as much as possible.
-However, we cannnot guarantee that all compilers, tools, and platforms will work without requiring some additional configuration which is not documented here.
+However, we cannot guarantee that all compilers, tools, and platforms will work without requiring some additional configuration which is not documented here.
 If you find an issue or would like to see a change to support your chosen platform or tools, open an issue or create a